HarisKordic/Movie-rating-app/README.md

 # Movie-rating-app

-This is a simple project, where I used plain React JavaScript and TMDB’s API to create a responsive and interactive movie rating/info website.
+This is a simple project, where I used plain React JavaScript and TMDB’s API to create a responsive and interactive movie rating/info website.The website is fully responsive and ready to use on any modern device.

 Besides React, I used some other  packages that I imported using npm, such as:
 -	Styled components for SCSS
 -	React router for routing on the website
 -	PropTypes for checking property types
-The website is fully responsive and ready to use on any modern device.

 Explanation of some of the functionalities on the website:
 1. Home page: